 Lift up the seive and drain much of the water through it.

-Once the mass of fibres has firmed up, remove the sheets, carefully, and gently lay it onto a blanket ~ couching.
+Once the mass of fibres has firmed up ~ maybe in a matter of seconds ~ remove the sheet, carefully, and gently lay it onto a blanket ~ couching.

 Cover the sheet with another blanket.